taiataiat/taiataiat.github.io/index.md

 </table>

 ### About Me
->I'm a Mphil student under the supervision of Conan Leung.
+>I'm a PhD student under the supervision of Richard Rimanyi and Andrey Smirnov.
 I'm interested in enmuerative geoemtry and geometric representation theory and now working on 3d mirror symmetry, a beautiful and mystery symmetry relating the geometry of some holomorphic symplectic manifolds and their mirror.

 ## Education

 > + **2019 —— 2023: Shandong University —— Undergraduate;**
-> + **2023 —— now:  Chinese University of Hongkong —— Master of Philosophy**
+> + **2023 —— 2025:  Chinese University of Hongkong —— Master of Philosophy**
+> + **2025 —— now:  University of North Carolina at Chapel Hill —— Doctor of Philosophy**

 ## Some Notes About Mathematics